 Our ethos was: if we’re not going to experience at least some of the sights and activities a place is known for, what’s the point?
 But equally, we also found some lesser-known – and free – things to do along the way that I’ll be mentioning as well.

-There were a couple of exceptions where we treated ourselves and upped the budget a bit, but that’s not to say we didn’t see quality options within that lower price bracket.
+There were a couple of exceptions where we treated ourselves and upped the budget a bit, but that’s not to say we didn’t see quality options within both price brackets.

-Mid-range properties were super reasonably priced.
-And even 5* accommodation wouldn’t cost an arm and a leg – much less than a hotel room in Western Europe, Australasia or the USA, for example.
+Mid-range properties were super-reasonably priced.
+And even 5* accommodation doesn’t cost an arm and a leg – much less than a hotel room in Western Europe, Australasia or the USA, for example.

 Hotel staff couldn’t do enough for us, from the concierge and the tour desk to the staff at breakfast.
 Honestly, the Vietnamese people were a delight: really friendly and helpful.
 Often they were keen to practice their English on us and claimed to not be very good, when in actual fact they were fluent.
 It put us to shame.

-Read on for specific places we stayed in Vietnam.
+Read on for recommendations on places to stay in Vietnam.

 Hanoi: Our stay at this contemporary hotel in the Old Quarter cost us $18 a night, and we can’t speak highly enough of this gem.